microsoft/pxt-arcade/docs/skillmap/turkey/turkey3.md

 ## {2.
 Try It!}

-**First, play what you have in the game window.**
+**Look at the game window.**

-🕹️ 🕹️ 🕹️
+- :binoculars: Look at your project in the game window to see what we're starting with.

+You should be able to move your player left and right with the arrows, and jump with the (A) button.

+You should also be getting points with each turkey released from a cage.
+And little turkeys should follow you as you move around.

+~hint My game doesn't work ⚠️

 ---

-You should be able to move your player left and right with the arrows, and jump with the (A) button.
-You should also be getting points with each turkey released from its cage.
+If your code isn't working and you can't figure out why, click
+<br/>"Replace my code"<br/>
+to replace the blocks in your workspace with new starter code.

+hint~